 The engineering design process is central to engineering.
-Engineers use the EDP to create technologies.
-For our elementary engineering curriculum, we developed an age-appropriate five-step EDP: Ask, Imagine, Plan, Create, and Improve.
+Engineers use the engineering design process to create technologies.
+For our elementary engineering curriculum, we developed an age-appropriate five-step engineering design process: Ask, Imagine, Plan, Create, and Improve.
 Did you know you can apply this problem-solving tool to problems outside of engineering?
 Throughout the school day, your students encounter numerous problems that they’ll need to solve.
 Our engineering design process can give your students a process to solve their everyday problems more effectively and a chance to practice important 21st century skills like collaboration, communication and critical thinking.
-Over the years, educators have shared with us the innovative ways they adapted EiE’s engineering design process to the help their students solve a problem.
+Over the years, educators have shared with us the innovative ways they adapted EiE’s five-step Engineering Design Process (EDP) to the help their students solve a problem.
 Below we share our favorite examples!

 Making Class Decisions